adventure-portal/adventure-portal.github.io/index.md

 From here, you can use the editor of your choice to begin modifying Adventure Portal's files.
 Note that Adventure Portal uses the coding style preferences described by this xml [file](http://courses.ics.hawaii.edu/ics314f16/morea/development-environments/ics-se-code-style.xml).
 To get an idea of the project structure, it is helpful to note that Adventure Portal is based on the meteor-application-template available [here](https://ics-software-engineering.github.io/meteor-application-template/).

 # Development History
 The development process for Adventure Portal consisted of a sequence of milestones which included issues corresponding to 2-3 day tasks.
-Github projects were used to manage the processing of tasks during a milestone.
+GitHub projects were used to manage the processing of tasks during a milestone.

 The following sections document the development history of Adventure Portal.

 ## Milestone 1: Basic Product and Deployment
 The objective was to complete minimum viable product development of Adventure Portal.
 Milestone 1 was completed on April 13, 2017.

 The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.
 Each page was developed as a template and [FlowRouter](https://github.com/kadirahq/flow-router) was used to implement routing to the pages.
 For login authorization using the University of Hawaii test CAS system, templates from [meteor-example-uh](http://ics-software-engineering.github.io/meteor-example-uh-cas/) were used to guide the implementation.
-Adventure Portal allows anyone with a UH account to access the system.In addition, authorization was implemented such that users cannot access the profile or filter page associated with another user.
+Adventure Portal allows anyone with a UH account to access the system.
+In addition, authorization was implemented such that users cannot access the profile or filter page associated with another user.

 The following pages were implemented:
 * Landing Page